dbetchkal/AcousticRecord/README.md

 >>> rec.n_events
 2000
 ```
-Traffic properties have also been initialized using default values.
-These all can be (and for most useful purposes, *should* be) reassigned by the user!
+Traffic properties have also been initialized using default values as follows.

 A numpy array representing the maximum Leq, 1s for each of our 2000 aircraft overflights:
 ```